zera0mykerd/zMPanic/README.md

 * **Zero Framework Overhead:** Removing Jetpack Compose and external network dependencies reduces the attack surface and the thermal/energy footprint on the device.
 * **Total Retrocompatibility & Longevity:** By relying exclusively on native Android SDK pillars, the application's behavior is protected from OS alterations, ensuring full support from Marshmallow up to Android 16+.
-* **Native Global Localization:** Managed via system resource qualifiers (`res/values-xx/strings.xml`).
+* **🇮🇹 🇺🇸 Native Global Localization:** Managed via system resource qualifiers (`res/values-xx/strings.xml`).
 It speaks the world's major languages without injecting hardcoded strings or heavy external JSON dictionaries, preserving compiler efficiency.

 ---